zizo89/devops-homework/README.md

   JSON data to [AWS RMQ] using RMQ plugin called Shovel
 - That (JSON) data consists of monitoring data as well as core metrics like battery charge, etc
-- We are tied to RMQ and Elasticsearch
+- You have to use RMQ and Elasticsearch
-- Our Commercialisation team are competent data scientists, however, they don't like working with Elasticsearch
+- Our Data Science team are competent data scientists, however, they don't like working with Elasticsearch
 - Our data scientists use Python
-- There is so much data that, after some time, we have to archive Elasticsearch data, which makes it unavailable to the Commercialisation team
+- There is so much data that, after some time, we have to archive Elasticsearch data, which makes it unavailable to the Data Science team

-Your task is to come up with a design which would leave RMQ and Elasticsearch in place but would also funnel data into some data store which the Commercialisation team will use to do their data science stuff.
+Your task is to come up with a design which would leave RMQ and Elasticsearch in place but would also funnel data into some data store which the Data Science team will use to do their data science stuff.

 Submit a few paragraphs explaining your design and (optionally) a basic architecture diagram.